axibase/axibase-charts/syntax/functions.md

 ```

 ### Scope of usage
-Can be used in `preprocessor` scope.
+Can be used in `preprocessor` stage.

 ### Return value
 `Array<object>` - Array of rows represented as objects with headers as keys and cells as corresponding values.